acobotas/heart-disease-risk-prediction/README.md

 ### Confusion Matrix

 The confusion matrix below illustrates model performance on the test set using the optimized threshold.
-The model favors recall, resulting in fewer false negatives at the expense of increased false positives—an appropriate trade-off for a medical screening task.
+The model favors recall, resulting in fewer false negatives at the expense of increased false positives — an appropriate trade-off for a medical screening task.

 ![Confusion Matrix](images/confusion_matrix.png)

 ### ROC Curve

-The ROC curve summarizes the model’s ability to discriminate between classes across all thresholds.
-Despite threshold tuning for recall, overall separability remains stable.
+The ROC curve (Receiver Operating Characteristic curve) visualizes the model's ability to distinguish between patients who will develop CHD and those who will not across all possible thresholds.

+- **ROC-AUC (Area Under the ROC Curve):** 0.694
+  This metric summarizes the model’s overall discriminatory power.
+  * **1.0** = perfect separation of classes
+  * **0.5** = no better than random guessing
+  A ROC-AUC of 0.694 indicates the model reasonably separates at-risk and not-at-risk patients, showing it performs better than chance at predicting 10-year CHD risk.

 ![ROC Curve](images/roc_curve.png)